dankraw/ssh-aliases/README.md

 Options for `compile`

+* `--hosts-file` - input hosts file for regexp compilation (each hostname in new line)
 * `--save` - adding this option makes `ssh-aliases` save the output to the file instead of printing to `stdout`, asks for confirmation if the file exists (unless `--force` is used) and overwrites its contents if accepted
 * `--file <PATH>` - when using `--save` it tells where should the file be saved, defaults to `~/.ssh/config`